Agriculture and Agri-Food Canada: Industry support

 Agriculture and Agri-Food Canada is also responsible for supporting corporate and local agricultural producers and suppliers.
 They do this through a variety of programs and services including Agri-Geomatics which develops products and services for internal and external users, and program facilitation.

 The department supports market growth through its market access and trade negotiation activities, and it works with Canada's provinces and territories to promote Canadian products.
 The department also supports industry by focusing on science and technology advances and helping producers mitigate risks.

+Agrivoltaics

+Agrivoltaics, also known as agro-photovoltaics, is the practice of using the same land for both solar energy production and agriculture.
+This system places solar panels above crops or pastures, allowing sunlight to generate electricity while still supporting plant growth underneath.

+This approach helps farmers make more efficient use of their land, especially in areas where space is limited.
+Agrivoltaic systems can also protect crops from extreme weather, reduce water evaporation, and sometimes even increase crop yields by creating a cooler, shaded microclimate.
+In places like Canada, studies have shown that using just 1% of farmland for agrivoltaics could provide up to one-third of the country’s electricity needs, all while continuing food production.